g-otn/ineedmoremoon/README.md

 git clone https://github.com/g-otn/ineedmoremoon
 ```

-2. Run `generate-data.js` to generate the `sides.json` file.
+2. (Optional) Run `generate-data.js` to generate the `sides.json` file.
    It'll contain the metadata used to calculate the approximate position of each name in the images.

 ```
 npm start